fervidus/artifactory/README.markdown

 This can be changed if you need to install a specific version.
 It takes the same values allowed for the `ensure` parameter of the standard `package` resource type.

-##### `manage_java`

-Tells the module whether or not to manage the java class.
-This defaults to true.
-Usually this is what you want.

-If your organization actively manages the java installs across your environment set this to false.

 ##### `root_password`

 Sets the root password for Puppet managed mysql database